 Change Standard to Fit Width in the drop-down menu above the Columns shelf.

-See the Embed Tableau Public on Your Website section of this book to insert the interactive version of your chart on a web page that you control.
+See the Get the Embed Code section of Chapter 9 to insert the interactive version of your chart on a web page that you control.

 Congratulations on creating interactive charts that pull readers deeper into your story, and encourage them to explore the underlying data!
 As you continue to create more, always match the chart type to your data format and the story you wish to emphasize.
 Also, design your charts based on the principles and aesthetic guidelines outlined near the top of this chapter.
 While anyone can click a few buttons to quickly create a chart nowadays, your audiences will greatly appreciate well-designed charts that thoughtfully call their attention to meaningful patterns in the data.